 This level of misbehavior includes acts which result in violence to another's person or property or which pose a threat to the safety of others in the school.
 These acts are so serious that they usually require administrative actions which result in the immediate removal of the student from the school, the intervention of law enforcement authorities, and/or action by the Board.
-If a student's action poses a threat to the safety of others in the school, a teacher, principal, school employee, or school bus driver may use reasonable force when necessary to prevent bodily harm or death to another person.
+If a student's action poses a threat to the safety of others in the school employee, or school bus driver may use reasonable force when necessary to prevent bodily harm or death to another person.

-necessary to prevent bodily farm of death to another person.
-Examples (not an exclusive listing): Disciplinary Procedures: Disciplinary Options: Continuation of unmodified Level I, II, and III behaviors Death threat (hit list) Extortion Bomb threat Possession/use/transfer of dangerous weapons Assault that results in bodily injury upon any teacher, principal, administrator, any other employee of the school, or a school resource officer Aggravated assault Vandalism Theft/possession/sale of stolen property Arson Possession of unauthorized substances (i.e. any controlled substance, controlled substance analogue, or legend drug) Use/transfer of unauthorized substances Victimization of any student Harassment (Sexual, Racial, Ethnic, Religious), Bullying, Cyber-bullying, and/or Hazing) The principal confers with appropriate staff members and with the student.
+Examples (not an exclusive listing): Disciplinary Procedures: Disciplinary Options: Continuation of Level I,II, III behaviors Death threat (hit list) Extortion Bomb threat Possession/use/transfer of dangerous weapons Assault that results in bodily injury upon any teacher, principal, administrator, any other employee of the school, or a school resource officer Aggravated assault Vandalism Theft/possession/sale of stolen property Arson Possession of unauthorized substances (i.e. any controlled substance, controlled substance analogue, or legend drug) Use/transfer of unauthorized substances Victimization of any student Harassment (Sexual, Racial, Ethnic, Religious), Bullying, Cyber-bullying, and/or Hazing) Electronic threat to cause bodilyinjury or death to another student or school employee The principal confers with appropriate staff members and with the student.
 The principal hears the accusations and allows the student the opportunity to explain his/her conduct.
-The parent(s)/guardian(s) are notified.
+The parent(s)/guardian(s) arenotified.
 Law enforcement officials are contacted.
 The incident is reported, and recommendations are made to the Director of Schools.
 Complete and accurate reports are submitted to the Director of Schools.
 The student is given a hearing before the disciplinary hearing authority.
-Expulsion Alternative schools Other hearing authority or Board action which results in appropriate placement
+Expulsion Alternative schools Other hearing authority or Board action which results inappropriate placement